 Eye level is the most common point of view, being a real-world angle that we are all used to.
 It shows subjects as we would expect to see them in real life.
 It is a fairly neutral shot that removes any hint of editorializing and instead simply presents the subject as it is in real-life.

-In most cases, getting the lens down to the eye level of the subject is the key for realistic head shots and half-length portraits - especially when photographing children...
+In most cases, getting the lens to the eye level of the subject is the key for realistic headshots and half-length portraits - especially when photographing children...

-More relevant portrait photographs with complete exif data, geotags and other specs in Matt Hahnewald's
+High-res portrait photographs with complete exif data, geotags and technical details in Matt Hahnewald's